Service APIs

 • Business Directories: Create local business listings and discovery features

-• Mapping Applications: Populate maps with relevant points of interest
+• Mapping Applications: Populate maps with relevant places

 • Geofenced Recommendations: Suggest places based on user location